xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 The default binding type is derived as follow:

-If the bind variable is a simple scalar number the default binding type is `System.Object`.
-At the point when the value of the variable is passed to the .NET interface this will be cast to a numeric type such as  `System.Int16`, `System.Int32`, `System.Int64`, or `System.Double`, depending upon the internal representation of the data.
-The .NET property to which it is bound will typically only accept a single Type (for example `System.Int32`), so to avoid unpredictable behaviour,  it is recommended that the left argument `X` be used to specify the binding type for numeric data.
+If the bind variable is a simple scalar number the default binding type is System.Object.
+At the point when the value of the variable is passed to the .NET interface this will be cast to a numeric type such as  System.Int16, System.Int32, System.Int64, or System.Double, depending upon the internal representation of the data.
+The .NET property to which it is bound will typically only accept a single Type (for example System.Int32), so to avoid unpredictable behaviour,  it is recommended that the left argument `X` be used to specify the binding type for numeric data.

-If the bind variable is a character scalar or vector, the default binding type is also `System.Object`, but at the point  when the value of the variable is passed to the .NET interface it will always be passed as `System.String`, which is suitable for binding to any property that accepts a `System.String`, such as the Text property of a `TextBox`.
+If the bind variable is a character scalar or vector, the default binding type is also System.Object, but at the point  when the value of the variable is passed to the .NET interface it will always be passed as System.String, which is suitable for binding to any property that accepts a System.String, such as the Text property of a TextBox.

 If the bind variable is a vector other than a simple character vector, such as a vector of character vectors,  a simple numeric vector, or a vector of .NET objects, the bind type will be a collection.
-This is suitable for binding to any property that  represents a collection (list) of items, for example the ItemsSource property of a `ListBox`.
+This is suitable for binding to any property that  represents a collection (list) of items, for example the ItemsSource property of a ListBox.

-If the bind variable is a matrix, the default binding type is `System.Object`.
+If the bind variable is a matrix, the default binding type is System.Object.

 All the examples that follow assume `⎕USING←'System'`.